 "What the hell are you thinking about?"
 Ivan snapped at his son, pulling him back.

 Viktor was so deep in his thoughts that he didn't even see the car that was just inches away from hitting him.
 "Just tired papa."
-He lies, looking down at his shoes.
+He lied, looking down at his shoes.

-Ivan slaps him in the back of his head.
+Ivan slapped him in the back of his head.
 "You have no time to be tired.
 Get your head in the game and focus!"
-Ivan yells.
+Ivan yelled.
 "You just earned yourself seven more laps.
 Get to it."

 "Well, twenty-seven laps is a lot," Viktor whispers under his breath.